clifgriffin/simple-ldap-login/readme.txt

 If you are using Active Directory, you will probably need PHP 5.
 This is because I'm using adLDAP 3.0 to do my Active Directory integration.
 As far as I know, the rest of the code should work with PHP 4.
 If you are unable to upgrade to PHP 5, find an older version of adLDAP (on sourceforge) and replace adLDAP.php with it.
 This should bypass the PHP 5 requirement.

+Additionally, PHP must be configured/compiled with ldap support!

 = How do I know what the correct settings are? =

 I have tried to make the settings as self-explanatory as possible.
 If you are struggling figuring them out, you may need to speak with your LDAP administrator.
 I realize this is an obnoxious response, but there is no good, fail proof way to help you discover these settings.
 A good place to start, if you're feeling daring, might be to use ADSIEdit for Windows and Active Directory, or GQ for Linux and OpenLDAP.